SuperSpunz/pokefirered/README.md

 ## Auto-Run
 Credit to [**ghoulslash**](https://github.com/ghoulslash)'s [**auto-run**](https://github.com/ghoulslash/pokeemerald/tree/auto-run) branch for pokeemerald and to [**lioniac**](https://github.com/lioniac) for [**porting**](https://github.com/lioniac/pokefirered/commit/ff3fcd4a500bb5b975623eab943cc75c675f9f49) it to pokefirered.

-This is mostly their code, with some minor tweaks to get it working as I expected.
+This is mostly their code, with some minor tweaks to get it working the way I wanted.

+Once you get the running shoes from Oak's Aide at Route 3, set BUTTON MODE to LR, then press R to enable/disable Auto-Run.
+Holding B while Auto-Run is enabled will set the player back to walking speed.

 # Pokémon FireRed and LeafGreen